 And as it turns out, Merle actually opened up for Alan towards the end of his career.

-In a new interview with The Tennessean, Alan recalled the time Merle opened up for him with a hilarious story about Merle’s hatred for lemon pie:
+In an interview with The Tennessean, Alan recalled the time Merle opened up for him with a hilarious story about Merle’s hatred for lemon pie:

 “He opened or me, believe it or not, which was very strange.
 It felt weird going on after Merle.
 It was such a treat having him out there.
 He’s just so classy.”

 And when it came to catering, Alan Jackson did it the right way.
 He often times hired a catering company to cook up some good country classics (a little cornbread and chicken perhaps?)

 But one thing that wasn’t catered was “Mama Ruth’s” lemon pie.
 Yep, Alan brought the homemade dessert.

 “My mama made this old lemon pie, a lemon icebox kinda pie.
 It was one of my favorites but not everybody likes it, you know.”